Gh0ul5lay3r-91/Cycling-101/README.md

 * Lets go Button:
     * This button appears on the landing page, under both the website description and the quote about cycling.
-    * It is red to contrast against the site color, when clicked itll bring the user to the equipment page.
+    * It is red to contrast against the site color, when clicked it'll bring the user to the equipment page.

 ![Button](https://github.com/Gh0ul5lay3r-91/Cycling-101/blob/master/assets/readme-images/button.png)

 * Social Links in footer:
-    * In the footer which is always at the bottom of the page there are 4 links to social media platforms that Cycling 101 are on.
+    * In the footer, which is always at the bottom of the page, there are 4 links to social media platforms that Cycling 101 are on.
         * Facebook
         * Twitter
         * Youtube